top of page

 It's pretty well understood now that when people say "I'm in touch with myself" we can confidently believe they mean they are in tune with their emotional state.
 It seems like people feel more connected to themselves when they are connected to their emotional state.
 Or at least, understand their emotional state and why it's happening.

 But some of us aren't even sure we know how to 'feel' or what to do with the 'feeling' when it shows up.
 Many of us were taught extremely well how to avoid or ignore our emotions.
 Heck, we might've even learned it was a heckova lot safer to not be "emotional".
-And even when we do have a high "emotional intelligence" (i use this word while also rolling my eyes), it doesn't mean we always know what to do with or about the feelings we know we are experiencing.
+And even when we do have a high "emotional intelligence" (i use these words together while also rolling my eyes), it doesn't mean we always know what to do with or about the feelings we know we are experiencing.

 Figuring out how to feel and be in touch with ourselves is no easy feat...
 To add on the extra challenge of putting words to emotions is even more of a challenge for a lot of us.
 I think this is precisely why a lot of people come to see me for bodywork.